Automotive industry in Slovakia: Manufacturers

 Slovakia is one of the significant European (7th) and World's (20th) automakers, having an annual output of more than 1 million and exports to more than 100 countries.
-Passenger car manufacturers in Slovakia currently include 4 OEM automobile production plants: Volkswagen Slovakia in Bratislava, PSA Peugeot Citroën's in Trnava and Kia Motors' Žilina Plant and Jaguar Land Rover in Nitra.
+Passenger car manufacturers in Slovakia currently include 4 automobile production plants: Volkswagen Slovakia in Bratislava, PSA Peugeot Citroën's in Trnava and Kia Motors' Žilina Plant and Jaguar Land Rover in Nitra.
 There are many other tier suppliers.

 Domestically owned automotive manufacturers specializing in smaller volume serial production include Tanax Trucks in Bánovce nad Bebravou (focused primarily on military trucks for armed forces contracts) and Troliga Bus in Levoča (focused on urban transit and intercity buses and coaches).
 The small independent company K-1 Engineering specializes in hand-crafted concept sportscars, their K-1 Attack model.

 The company Way Industries a.s.
 (Inc.), headquartered in Krupina, focuses on the design and manufacturing of construction vehicles (Locust brand loaders and small excavators) and military engineering vehicles (Božena mine-flails and other unmanned remote-controlled vehicles), for the domestic market and exports to the pan-European market.